DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 In order to programmatically create a new gift card, you can call the [Cards API Endpoint](#creating-a-new-gift-card).
 For this call, you need to determine the following information:

 - The `programId` of the program to which the card will belong.
-You can find this ID for an existing or a new program by checking the program page in the Lightrail web application.
+You can find this ID for a new or existing program by checking the program page in the Lightrail web application.

 Optionally, you can also specify the following information